Android localization: How to localize Android apps with examples

 </resources>

-Refer the resources
+Step 3: Refer to the resources

 <TextView android:id="@+id/test_text_view"